Instant vs. Ground Coffee: What’s the Difference?

 Quality

-A key distinction between instant and ground coffee is quality; there’s a reason you wouldn’t get instant coffee served to you in a café.
+Another key distinction between instant and ground coffee is quality: there’s a reason you wouldn’t get instant coffee served to you in a café.
 Instant coffee is usually a little more bitter and a lot more bland than ground coffee.
 Ground coffee offers a more robust and nuanced flavour profile, which is why it’s our preferred choice and why instant coffee so often gets trashed by coffee-connoisseurs.
-Definitely not us, though.

 Taste